minhfli/sk_engine/README.md

 sk engine is a simple 2d game framework using sdl and opengl written my MinhFli (me)

-sk engine is being developed parallel with
+sk engine is being developed parallel with games made with it

 ## Third party library used: